adtzlr/ttb/docs/api/functions/identity.md

 ## Identity

-**Description:** Calculate the identity tensor.
+Calculate the identity tensor.
 Two functions for generating identities are implemented:

 - `Eye = identity2(C)` calculate Eye with the same tensor data type as C. The components of C are ignored.
 - `I4 = identity4(Eye)` calculate the symmetric fourth order identity tensor with the property `C = I4 : C`